blueskyfish/temperature-monitor/readme.md

 # Temperature Monitoring

 > A Collection of application for collection temperature and humidity data.
 > An application reads the sensor data and loads on an external restful server.
 Restful server has an interface in order to evaluate the sensor data.
+> A web application is presenting the sensor data.

-## Overview
+## Technical Overview

 ![Overview](overview.png)

-## Roadmap
+## Application Overview

+### Reader Application

+The reader app is installed on a raspberry pi.
+The sensor reader is collecting the data from the sensor.

+### Server Application

-* The reader application receives the data and send over the internet to the server.
+The server application is installed on a normal webspace (*It is programming in PHP*).
+The reader app sends the collected sensor data to the server.

-* The reader application get the sensor configuration from the server.
+### Viewer Application

+> not yet implemented

-* The server application has a interface for the receiving the data from the reader application.
+The viewer application is a interface for requesting the sensor data.

-*
+### Temperature Monitor

+The temperature monitor is a web application in order to present the sensor data.

 ## License